Meritocracy and Brain Drain

 Then let's try this:

-Because they are secretly hated by the multitudes.
+This is because scientists are secretly hated by the multitudes.

 People resent the elitism and the arcane nature of modern science.
 This pent-up resentment translates into anti-intellectualism, Luddism, and ostentatious displays of proud ignorance.
 People prefer the esoteric and pseudo-sciences to the real and daunting thing.